Safe Zone/Brave Space

-- Dr. Holly Kent – Assistant Professor, History
+- Dr. Holly Kent – Associate Professor, History

-- Deb Ply – Office Manager, Office of Undergraduate Education
+- Deb Ply – Office Manager, LAS Administration

 - Dr. Holly Thompson – Associate Professor, Human Development Counseling

 If you are interested in joining the coordinating committee, facilitation team, would like to request a training, or have questions, please contact the Gender and Sexuality Student Services at firstname.lastname@example.org or 217-206-8316.